slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Classes.SuperfluousAbstractClassNaming

-Reports usage of superfluous prefix or suffix "Abstract" for abstract classes.
+Reports use of superfluous prefix or suffix "Abstract" for abstract classes.

 #### SlevomatCodingStandard.Classes.SuperfluousInterfaceNaming

-Reports usage of superfluous prefix or suffix "Interface" for interfaces.
+Reports use of superfluous prefix or suffix "Interface" for interfaces.

 #### SlevomatCodingStandard.Classes.SuperfluousExceptionNaming

-Reports usage of superfluous suffix "Exception" for exceptions.
+Reports use of superfluous suffix "Exception" for exceptions.

 #### SlevomatCodingStandard.ControlStructures.LanguageConstructWithParentheses 🔧